 Playing in mono may reveal some of these phase issues that are easily missed in stereo.
 This can be caused by adding an excessive amount of stereo widening, modulation or reverb.
 Try using the sends/buses for these kind of effects!

 When played on systems with only one speaker, mono-compatibility is crucial - make sure your song/mix sounds as you would expect it to in mono.

 DON'T FORGET to switch back to stereo after testing for mono compatibility.

 If you're experiencing phase issues and would like to discuss it further, send me an email and your file so we can try to figure it out.

 Try to keep the average peak levels between -3 to -6 dB, which gives plenty of headroom for the mastering engineer to work on - this will also avoid clipping (see image below).

 A good pre-master can vary from 10 to 16 dB quieter than the final master and it's the mastering engineer's job to add volume.

 If you have used a limiter to get a loud mix, remove it - don't just reduce the volume in the mix bus to take the peaks down (see image below).

 SILENCE AT THE BEGINNING AND END

-Start and finish your song with a few seconds of silence at the beginning and at the end of your song.
-This is a safe measure to avoid any unfortunate cut-off and causing it to start and end too abruptly (see image below).
+Start and finish your song with a few seconds of silence at the beginning before the song starts and at the end after it has finished, especially if i finishes with a reverb tail.
+This is a safe measure to avoid any unfortunate cut-off causing it to start and end too abruptly (see image below).